ALARM 13

 - Inspect level sensor: Many La Marzocco machines use a float or conductivity sensor in the tray.
 Clean the sensor and float mechanism so it moves freely and is not stuck in the "full" position.

 - Check sensor wiring: Ensure the sensor cable is connected and not damaged.
-Reseat the connector at the tray and control board.
+Reseat the connector at the tray and the control board.

 - Reinstall tray correctly: Make sure the tray is fully seated so the sensor aligns with its mating connector or magnet.